Casecation: Critical reviews

-"Casecation" received positive reviews from critics.
+"Casecation" received mixed-to-positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "B+" rating, writing, "Really, it's the bookends that hurt 'Casecation,' because it's funny, honest, and necessary episode outside of that.
 It's also a proper celebration of Jake and Amy's one-year wedding anniversary that doesn't feel like too much... even though there's that whole pesky bomb thing."

 Alan Sepinwall of Rolling Stone wrote, "Around this point in Parks and Rec's run, several characters started having kids.
 That show, wisely, kept the offspring off-camera for the most part.
 Brooklyn is even more of a workplace show than Parks was, and while Terry's daughters and Nikolaj have appeared occasionally (and are discussed semi-regularly, in the way that any co-worker with kids might do), it's hard to imagine even the central couple's baby suddenly taking over the show in its remaining seasons.
 As Amy argues to Jake, it's about time they start taking this seriously if they want to do it, and 'Casecation' deftly balanced the serious nature of the debate with the show's usual goofiness."
 Nick Harley of Den of Geek wrote, "After what felt like a log [sic] hiatus, yet was really just two weeks, it was great to have the Brooklyn Nine-Nine gang back, and especially great to see them focusing on one plot while expertly utilizing their deep bench of characters."